 Early cardiopulmonary resuscitation (CPR) and using an automated external defibrillator (AED) can make a dramatic difference to survival.
 Sudden cardiac arrest (SCA) is caused by an abnormal heart rhythm resulting from a problem in the heart's electrical system.
 The most common heart rhythm disorder that leads to SCA is ventricular fibrillation (VF).
 During VF, the heartbeat becomes fast, shallow, and uncoordinated, preventing effective pumping of blood around the body.
-Commotio cordis is a condition that can occur if you experience a severe blow or trauma to the chest, which can result in a SCA.
-Although a rare condition, it can commonly occur in young athletes participating in sporting activities, such as baseball, hockey pucks or lacrosse balls.
+Commotio cordis is another condition that can occur when an individual experiences a severe blow or trauma to the chest, which can result in a SCA.
 If a person is struck in the chest at a specific time in the heart rhythm cycle, the heart's electrical signal can be interrupted, resulting in the heart stopping.
-This can occur even when someone does not have a pre-existing heart condition.
-Without immediate treatment and resuscitation, it can be fatal.
+Resuscitation within 3 minutes resulted in a survival rate of 25% (17 of 68 cases).
 Survival drops to 3% when resuscitation is delayed beyond 3 minutes.
-Survival of commotio cordis has risen.
-Reduced ventricular ejection fraction has been identified in some commotio cordis survivors.
-Survival of commotio cordis in the most recently reported survival rates exceed 50%.
+Therefore, immediate response is vital.
+Every minute after an SCA, the chance of survival falls by 7-10%.
+Early action to prevent death from SCA is vital.